Clive Cussler has authored and co-authored 80+ international bestsellers.

 After we created the cover photo, I photographed the Cussler family around the Cussler Car Museum and created a few natural light headshots for Clive and Dirk.

-In 2008, I was holding a party at my photography studio, then located in downtown Los Angeles.
+In 2008, I was holding a party at my photography studio, then located in downtown Houston.
 I had invited Clive’s daughter Dayna to the party.
 She was having trouble locating my studio and suggested that I meet her outside.
 Imagine my surprise when she arrived and her passenger was Clive Cussler!

 I invited them inside and I promptly forgot my other guests.
 I showed him around our 4000 square foot studio.
 During that tour Clive said, “This looks just like Dirk Pitt’s hangar.”
 That was one of the greatest and most thrilling complements that I've ever received.
 I still get tingly inside when I think about that day.